cdelorme/go-router/readme.md

 - controller registration with standard-type compatible callbacks
 - implements http.Handler interface (ServeHTTP) and can be applied directly to a server
 - accepts a server by-reference or makes one on demand
+- customizable 404 (not found) error handler
+- an ignore list for routes such as `/favicon.ico`

-You can use my router to register routes and start up a server, but won't need to reference it from controllers or other sections of code, keeping it as opaque as possible.
+My router acts as an abstraction for registering many routes under a single `http.Handler` that can be assigned to an `http.Server`; without adding any references from the controllers to my library you can register all of your routes, keeping things as opaque as possible.

-By default my library will ignore requests for `favicon`.

 ## usage